Yen Falls Against Majors () | aktiencheck.de

 dpa-AFX

-OTTAWA (dpa-AFX) - The Japanese yen weakened against the other major currencies in the Asian session on Friday.
+BRUSSELS (dpa-AFX) - The Japanese yen weakened against the other major currencies in the Asian session on Tuesday.

 Copyright RTT News/dpa-AFX